salamanoureldean/UNO/README.md

 - Players take turns playing a card that matches the color or value of the top card on the discard pile.
 - Special cards (e.g., Skip, Reverse, Wild) have unique effects.
-- When a player has one card left, they must call "Uno."
-- Players can challenge Uno calls.
+- Players can challenge Wild Draw Twos.

 ## Getting Started